apache/flagon/site/_docs/useralejs/dataschema.md

 ```

-It's a lot, but it makes sense in context:
+It's a lot, but it makes sense in context.

-###UserALE.js Event Tracking
+### UserALE.js Event Tracking

-The fields below are the 'bread-and-butter' for workflow analysis.
-They identify what users do and what they interact
-with.
-Again, UserALE.js is built so that you can get this information from anywhere on your page or app without
-attaching a ton of hooks at src.
+The fields dentify what users do and what they interact with.
+UserALE.js gets this information from anywhere on a page/app without using a ton of hooks.

 ```html
     "type": "click", [this field documents the kind of user behavior observed]